WB Electronics Warmate: Warmate 2

 The Warmate 2 is a newer, larger, and heavier version of the original Warmate drone to be launched from elastomeric vehicle-mounted launchers.

 This new model features an increased 30 kg maximum take-off weight and heavier 5 kg high-explosive-fragmentation (HE-FRAG), fuel-air explosive (FAE) and HEAT warheads designed to destroy armored vehicles, command outposts and other hardened targets.
 The HEAT warhead is capable of penetration of 400mm of RHA.
 The manufacturer promotes this variant as a viable alternative to anti-tank guided missiles, allowing for engagements at standoff distances, while also simplifying target acquisition.
 The rest of the warheads has a 40 m fragmentation (HE) or implosion (FAE) effect.

 The radio range of Warmate 2 has been extended to 180 km for a total operational range of 30-240 km, which translates to a 2 hour flight endurance.
 The flight altitude was lowered to 100-200 m for lower probability of intercept.

 The flight control is fully automatic with waypoint navigation, and an automatic video tracker with EO and thermal IR cameras allowing for all-weather operations and night combat.

+Warmate 8X

+The Warmate 8X was unveiled at MSPO 2026.
+It follows an X-wing configuration, and is capable of carrying warheads of up to 8 kg, and is fitted with a gimballed camera housing, allowing it to conduct off-boresight target tracking.